-The strength of the two-pion exchange contribution is adjusted to reproduce the observed ground state energies of \isotope[3][]{He} and \isotope[4][]{He}, obtained from accurate Monte Carlo calculations~\cite{UIX_1}, whereas that of the isoscalar repulsive term is fixed to obtain the empirical saturation density of SNM\textemdash inferred from nuclear data\textemdash from variational calculations carried out using advanced many-body techniques~\cite{UIX_2}.
+The strength of the two-pion exchange contribution is adjusted to reproduce the observed ground state energies of \isotope[3][]{H} and \isotope[4][]{He}, obtained from accurate Monte Carlo calculations~\cite{UIX_1}, whereas that of the isoscalar repulsive term is fixed to obtain the empirical saturation density of SNM\textemdash inferred from nuclear data\textemdash from variational calculations carried out using advanced many-body techniques~\cite{UIX_2}.

-It should be kept in mind out that the repulsive term $V_{ijk}^R$ implicitly takes into account relativistic corrections to the phenomenological two-nucleon potential $v_{ij}$, which is determined by fitting NN scattering data in the center-of-mass reference frame.
-In the presence of the nuclear medium, however, the center of mass of the interacting nucleon pair is not at rest, and $v_{ij}$ must be boosted to correct for its motion~\cite{boost}.
+It should be kept in mind that the repulsive term $V_{ijk}^R$ implicitly takes into account relativistic corrections to the phenomenological two-nucleon potential $v_{ij}$, which is determined by fitting NN scattering data in the center-of-mass reference frame.
+In the presence of the nuclear medium, however, the center of mass of the interacting nucleon pair is not at rest, and $v_{ij}$ must be boosted to take into account its motion~\cite{boost}.

-The authors of Ref.~\cite{APR} have modified the free-space AV18 potential to take into account the boost correction $\delta v$, whose inclusion results in an enhancement of the repulsive contribution to the potential energy.
-As a consequence, use of the boosted AV18 potential in calculations of nuclear matter energy entails the introduction of a modified NNN potential, referred to as UIX$^*$, which turns out to be considerably softened~\cite{APR}.
+The authors of Ref.~\cite{APR} have modified the free-space AV18 potential to include the boost correction $\delta v$, whose effect is an enhancement of the repulsive contribution to the potential energy.
+As a consequence, using the boosted AV18 potential in calculations of nuclear matter energy entails the introduction of a modified NNN potential, referred to as UIX$^*$, which turns out to be considerably softer than the UIX.
 The impact of relativistic corrections to the nuclear Hamiltonian on the description of NS properties has been recently discussed in Ref.~\cite{Sabatucci2020}.